Be it a furrowed brow or a ploughed field, seek the warmth of friends after your day’s labours.

 The beer category is a prominent part of the wider Drinks Industry, our country’s fastest growing manufacturing sector

-- The drinks industry has a presence right across the country, which ensures employment is spread across rural communities
+• The drinks industry has a presence right across the country, which ensures employment is spread across rural communities.

-- Exporting to over 140 countries, drinks companies provide global employment opportunities to Irish graduates
+• Exporting to over 120 countries, drinks companies provide global employment opportunities to Irish graduates.

-- Employment opportunities in the drinks sector include science, marketing, sales, manufacturing, tourism, logistics and many more
+• Employment opportunities in the drinks sector include science, marketing, sales, manufacturing, tourism, logistics and many more.

-- Many of Ireland’s whiskey distilleries in provincial towns have moved into vacant industrial premises, replacing the enterprises that had previously operated there, as well as lost jobs
+• Many of Ireland’s whiskey distilleries in provincial towns have moved into vacant industrial premises, replacing the enterprises that had previously operated there, as well as lost jobs.

 The Experience Economy

+The sector contributes €4.5 billion in wages, salaries and employment taxes every year and more than 330,000 people are either employed directly or supported directly by demand from the sector.
+It accounts for one-fifth of all private sector employment.
 Irish drinks companies are significant contributors to the Experience Economy.
-The sector pays out €4.5 billion in wages, salaries and employment taxes every year and more than 330,000 people are either employed directly or supported directly by demand from the sector.
-It accounts for one-fifth of all private sector employment.

 Furthermore, for every one hundred jobs created directly in Ireland’s Experience Economy, another thirty-eight are supported elsewhere in the Irish economy.
 The sector has also played a major role in developing the all-island economy and has been an important source of employment North and South of the border.